Surgery & Scars

 Surgery

-If you are due for surgery, there is a process that the hospital follows, and this starts with the Joint Cardiac Conference or JCC.
 Your case will be discussed by Doctors, Nurses, Surgeons, and Anaesthetists to make sure that what is being proposed will be a good outcome for you.
+This discussion will include looking at your medical history, your recent investigations and suggestions for further treatment to improve your condition.
+The team will agree on the next steps.
 For more information and explanation about the JCC click here.

-After the JCC and with agreement from the team a surgery can be scheduled and the next step for you will be the Pre-Operative Assessment Clinic or POAC.
-Here you will meet a Clinical Nurse Specialist who will discuss the surgery, ask about the medications you take and check you have had an up-to-date dental check.
+After the JCC and with agreement from the team your operation can be scheduled and you will be given a provisional date for this.
+The next step for you will be the Pre-Operative Assessment Clinic or POAC.
+Here you will meet a Clinical Nurse Specialist who will explain the surgery, ask about the medications you take and check you have had an up-to-date dental check.
 In this appointment they can answer any questions you may have, so it would be a good idea to come with any questions that you want or need answers to.
-Some people bring in a note book with their questions listed so they don’t forget.
+Some people bring in a notebook with their questions listed so they don’t forget.

 An excellent surgery booklet can be found here.